oznu/homebridge-unifi-occupancy-sensor/README.md

     ],
     "watchGuests": true,                           // Optional.
 Set false to not monitor guest networks.
     "interval": 1800,                              // Optional.
-Polling interval used to query Unifi in seconds "mode": "any"                                  // Optional.
+Polling interval used to query Unifi in seconds "debounceTime": 10000,                         // Optional.
+Discard changes to occupancy that occur within the threshold in seconds
+    "mode": "any"                                  // Optional.
 Set to "any", "all" or "none".
   }
 ]